Objectives

 Introduce standard candles, luminosity, and radiant flux.

-• Main idea: Introduce standard candles, luminosity, and radiant flux.
+• Introduce standard candles, luminosity, and radiant flux.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.